StarlingUAS/fenswood_volcano_template/tutorial/perception.md

 To load this example, first run `git checkout perception`.
 Then to run it, use `docker-compose up --build` as before.  _It might take a little time due to dependency installs._  The remainder of this section works through each of the steps identified above, corresponding to a particular file.

+There is no separate branch for this perception tutorial as it is the final stage.
+If you have been working on other stages, run `git checkout main` to find all the perception code.

 ### Writing the image processing code

 A new file `image_processor.py` is added to the [fenswood_drone_controller/fenswood_drone_controller](../fenswood_drone_controller/fenswood_drone_controller) directory.